Custom Downspout Funnels, Leaderheads, or Scuppers Details Page

 Silver: would be great, but far too expensive of course, so we have not had any inquiries for a sterling silver custom sheet metal work, but I'm sure it could be done.

 Lead: is a thick soft easy to work with metal that can be cut with just a pair of scissors and shaped with bare hands.
-It can be custom shaped right on the roof peak without any special tools, so most building contractors like this option best.
-It is so heavy it does not even need to be nailed down to the roof.
-It will last and seal up the roof just fine, but it does not leave much in the way of decorative options and is not very useful for this sort of application.
+It can be custom shaped right on the roof peak without any special tools, so many building contractors like this option best, but of course it is not very durable for use as a scupper and hard to seal the seams well.

 Copper: is clearly the best option here.
 It is a metal that is meant to be seen.
-It will tarnish within a few months to a satin dark brown.
-It actually takes nearly half a century to turn that chalky green.
+It will tarnish within a few months to a satin brown.
+It actually takes nearly half a century to turn that chalky green depending on where you live.
 This dark earth-tone look makes copper a lot more appealing to most people.
 It will also stay clean, since it will not mildew.
-It will also retard the growth of moss on the roofing below it.

-The cost difference of cheaper metals is marginal with this sort of custom work, since it is typically only 10% of the cost for custom fabrication.
-To help minimize cost; the standard in the industry is 12oz and 16oz copper.
-The thicker 20oz copper we only use for custom work is very good for archival quality to last for well over a century, unlike the old scupper shown above.
+The cost difference of cheaper metals is marginal with this sort of custom work, since it is typically only 10% of the cost for custom fabrications like this.
+To help minimize cost; the standard in the industry is 12oz or 16oz copper.
+The thicker 20oz copper I use for custom work is very good for archival quality to last for well over a century, unlike the old scupper shown above.
 It is sturdier, which is more dent resistant as well.

-Warning: Other sheet-metal shops may say it is copper, but it usually is only a very thin sheet copper, or worse: only copper plated steel.
-Solid copper will not attract a magnet, so it is easy to test for this, but it may be too late by the time to have it to test.
+Warning: Other sheet-metal shops may say they use copper, but it usually is only a very thin sheet copper, or worse: only copper plated or painted steel.
+Solid copper will not attract a magnet, so it is easy to test for this deception, although it may be too late by the time you have it in your hands to test this.
 Copper thickness is different that steel gauges.
 It goes by weight per square foot.
-If they say it is 24 gauge, that may mean it is only copper plated steel, and still very thin.
+If they say it is 26 gauge, that may mean it is only copper plated steel, and still very thin.
 The 20oz copper we use is about twice that thick.

 Stainless steel: is a good strong metal that will last, but it remains that shinny mirror-like finish until it mildews.
 Since it is about the same cost of copper, with out any anti-fungal properties, it is rarely requested, but strongly pushed by other sheet-metal shops for reasons listed below.

-Aluminum: can be used, but it is normally painted to make it less brash looking than galvanized steel or stainless steel.
-It has a good baked on enamel finish, but that still only has a 20 year or so life span for that paint.
-It will still hold water for many decades later, but it would look poor.
-It would probably cost more to have it stripped down and repainted than to have a new cap made.
-It will also mildew in areas like the NW here.
-So because of these issues; we do not have many clients even ask about this option.
+Aluminum: can be used, but anything is only as good as it's weakest link.
+Aluminum is normally painted to make it less brash looking than galvanized steel or stainless steel.
+It has a good baked on enamel finish, but that still only has a 20 year life span at best.
+It will still hold water for many decades later, but it would look quite shabby with mildew and will dent easily.
+It would may cost more to have it stripped down and repainted than to have a new scupper built.
+So because of these issues; I do not have many clients even ask about this option, since it would only shave off $6 per square foot.
+Here's a set I made for a gutter client in 2007:

-Galvalum: is better than galvanized steel, but again it is not worth the small savings difference of copper, so we do not even offer it as an option.
+Galvalum: is better than galvanized steel and stronger than aluminum, but again it is not worth the minor cost difference of copper when most of what you would be paying for is labor and freight, so we do not even offer it as an option.

-Steel: is a cheap and strong metal, but it will rust through far too soon to be practical and cause rust stains below if not replace before this happens.
+Steel: is a strong cheap metal, but it will rust through far too soon to be practical and cause rust stains below if not replace before this happens.
 Besides, the savings to you is marginal, since most of the cost of custom work like this is the labor and shipping.
-It would save you less than 10% off the cost of using the thicker 20oz copper we use, so we do not even offer it.
+It would save you less than 10% off the cost of using the thicker 20oz copper we use.
+I do not even offer steel as an option, because it goes against my ethics.

-Over the last few years we have been successfully shipping custom copper works in custom wood frame crates to clients from all corners of the continental USA and Canada.
-Through the fabrication process we will send you digital photos of the progress we've made over e-mail before shipping, and we welcome your feedback.
+Over the last few years I've been successfully shipping custom copper works in large custom wood crates to clients in all corners of the continental USA and a few in Canada.
+Through the fabrication process I will send you digital photos of the progress I've made through e-mail before shipping, and I welcome your feedback.

 .